Use ethstorage-sdk to upload and download files

 The ethstorage-sdk provides APIs for file upload, download, and management.

-In the following code examples, beta testnet is used by default.
-You can easily switch to other chains by specify a different RPC endpoint, such as "https://rpc.sepolia.org" for Sepolia.
+In the following code examples, Sepolia is used by default.
+You can switch to other chains by specifying a different RPC endpoint, such as "https://rpc.beta.testnet.l2.quarkchain.io:8545" for the Super World Computer beta testnet.

 Step 1: Install ethstorage-sdk